helidon-io/helidon/codegen/api-stability/README.md

 - `Deprecated` - deprecated APIs, will be removed in a major release of Helidon
 - `Internal` - internal APIs, do not use

-Initial state: Any state mentioned above - all `public` APIs must be annotated with any of the above annotations
+Initial state: Any state mentioned above - all `public` top-level types must be annotated with one of the above annotations;
+methods, constructors, and nested types may also be annotated

 Final state: API is removed from project